“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 accommodation in Malawi

-the view from the chalet at Lukwe, Livingstonia
+The view from the chalet at Lukwe, Livingstonia

 Guesthouses used by the local Malawians, called Rest Houses here, are much cheaper than backpacker lodges and often surprisingly good in value.

-A double room with mosquito net and fan, en-suite bathroom, and usually a good and clean bed costs between 4,000 and 10,000 Kwacha (5$ 15$).
+A double room with mosquito net and fan, en-suite bathroom, and usually a good, clean bed costs between 4,000 and 10,000 Kwacha (5$- 15$).

-Malawian rest houses are everywhere, each decent-sized village has at least one or two.
+Malawian rest houses are everywhere; each decent-sized village has at least one or two.
 They usually don’t have food or drink, so you’ll have to rely on the nearby village.
 A good chance to experience Malawian life and food.

 Mid-Range and Upscale Lodges and Resorts in Malawi

-Luxury accommodation is available in Malawi, places like the Kaya Mawa in Likoma go for 850$ per night, but there are (almost) equally luxurious resorts for 100/150$ per night.
-Food is obviously more expensive here but also higher quality.
+Luxury accommodation is available in Malawi.
+Places like the Kaya Mawa in Likoma go for 850$ per night, but there are (almost) equally luxurious resorts for 100/150$ per night.
+Food is obviously more expensive here, but also higher quality.

 One of the most exclusive resorts in Malawi is the Blue Zebra Lodge, located in the uninhabited Marelli Islands, accessed via Salima/Senga Bay.